-Russia’s oil and gas exports are helping to blunt the pain of sanctions
+The loophole that’s keeping Russia’s economy alive

 Economists caution that the official exchange rate doesn’t necessarily reflect the ruble’s real value because the central bank has placed limits on the ability of Russian individuals and companies to exchange rubles for dollars.

-Maxim Mironov, a Russian economist at IE Business School in Madrid, said a black market has developed where the ruble is much weaker, trading at 140 to 200 rubles to the dollar.
+Maxim Mironov, a Russian economist at IE Business School in Madrid, said those restrictions have caused a black market to develop, where the ruble is much weaker, trading at 140 to 200 rubles to the dollar.

-The Russian newspaper Kommersant last week reported that this black market is unfolding on social-media networks such as Telegram and VKontakte, the Russian equivalent of Facebook.
+The Russian newspaper Kommersant last week reported that this black market is unfolding on social media networks such as Telegram and VKontakte, the Russian equivalent of Facebook.
 One posting by a hard-currency seller told buyers they could meet “near McDonald’s on Kievskaya Street and buy dollars at 150 rubles,” the newspaper reported.

-Russia’s continued gusher of export revenue isn’t guaranteed to continue at the same pace.
+Russia’s continued flow of export revenue isn’t guaranteed to continue at the same pace.
 Even if there is no formal Western embargo, some buyers are already starting to avoid Russian oil because they fear reputational risk or other problems.

 To protest the war, French energy company TotalEnergies this week said it will stop buying Russian oil and petroleum products by the end of 2022 at the latest, following a similar statement by Shell.

-And the number of oil tankers arriving at Russian ports to fill up with oil has dropped significantly in recent weeks, as sanctions make it harder for trading companies to insure their Russian cargos, analysts say.
+And the number of oil tankers arriving at Russian ports to fill up with oil has dropped significantly in recent weeks, as sanctions make it harder for trading companies to insure their Russian cargoes, analysts say.

+The Biden administration is examining private industry data showing that sales of Russian crude oil by vessel went from roughly 2 million barrels a day to close to zero between March 15 and March 20, The Washington Post reported this week.

 “The companies are ahead of governments in cutting back,” said Jeff Schott, a senior fellow at the Peterson Institute for International Economics.

 Lower demand for Russian crude means it is now trading at a discount of $30 per barrel compared with Brent crude, the international benchmark, according to Sergei Guriev, an economics professor at Sciences Po in Paris.
-Brent is currently selling for $121 a barrel.
+Brent is selling for $121 a barrel.

-Russia’s long-term energy output could also be harmed by the decision of several Western oilfield services companies, including Halliburton and Schlumberger, to scale back their work in Russia, analysts say.
+Russia’s long-term energy output could also be harmed by the decision of several Western oil-field services companies, including Halliburton and Schlumberger, to scale back their work in Russia, analysts say.

 The impact of sanctions is likely to worsen in the coming weeks and months as more of the trade restrictions take full effect, economists say.
-Some big Russian manufacturers have already reported trouble importing semiconductors and other electronic components due to a U.S.-led ban, and more are likely to follow.
+Some big Russian manufacturers have already reported trouble importing semiconductors and other electronic components due to a U.S.-led ban, and more are probably to follow.

 Some imported products are disappearing from store shelves and prices for food and medicine are rising fast, squeezing regular Russians “beyond belief,” Guriev said during a webinar hosted by Columbia University’s Harriman Institute on Wednesday.